abdulghani/blissful-ignorance/notes.md

-so we're delegating recursion with machine paradoxically that exhausts the energy in the universe leading us to the first paradox
+so we're delegating recursion with machine paradoxically that exhausts the energy in the universe leading to the first paradox

 no one can carry the recursion but itself